Medicare Payment

 Clearly, more needs to be done to protect the viability of independent physician practices.
 The Network looks forward to working with Congress, CMS, and other physician stakeholders to find a long-term solution that stabilizes Medicare payment and accounts for rising inflation.

-To read the Network’s comment letter to CMS on the proposed rule, CLICK HERE.
+To read a summary of the CY25 Physician Fee Schedule proposed rule, CLICK HERE.

-To read the final rule, CLICK HERE.
+To read the Network’s comment letter to CMS on the CY24 proposed rule, CLICK HERE.

 To read the stakeholder letter thanking the sponsors of H.R.
 2474, which would provide a permanent inflation-based update to the PFS conversion factor, CLICK HERE.